antonmil/m-best/README.md

     }
 ```

+The package contains all code and data to reproduce the results from the paper.

+# Requirements and dependencies
+    * Matlab
+    * Gurobi solver

 # Usage

+There are three sub-folders, one for each example application.
+Each one contains a file `AddPath.m` where you need to adjust the path to your Gurobi installation.

 ## Re-ID
-Navigate to ./Re-ID and run `Demo_ReID_mbst.m`.
-You may need to adjust the path to your gurobi installation in `AddPath.m` first.
+Navigate to `./Re-ID` and run `Demo_ReID_mbst.m`.
 See the source code for further instruction.
 The scripts `Main_CVPR_Results_*` should produce numbers and plots as in the paper.

+## Sequential Re-ID
+Navigate to `./Sequential Re-ID` and run `SeqReID_Demo.m`.

+## Feature Matching
+Navigate to `./Feature-Matching` and run `demo*.m` for car or motorbike dataset, respectively.

+See the respective source code for further information and instructions.

 # License